jspaetzel/meh.dev/_posts/2019-12-04-dropin-jekyll-build-github.markdown

 With this yaml added to the repo your site should get built and deployed automatically to github pages.

-This script is pretty slow for my site which requires several native extensions to build.
-With some caching or by building those in a container first this can likely be improved in speed significantly.
+This script was initially pretty slow for my site which requires several native extensions to build.
+With the new `ruby/setup-ruby@v1` github action the speed has increased substantially since the ruby extensions are now cached between builds!